-My two brothers, for example, were each the recipients of uncooked eggs packed in their school lunches, which, when they attempted to remove their shells on what they believed were their hard-boiled eggs at school, left them with a little yolk on their faces.
-I, myself, once had a lunch packed with sponge bread, very realistic in its design, that accompanied actual bologna and mustard that proved very difficult to bite through.
-Then there was my uncle's surprise birthday sheet-cake; made from a kneeling pad used when gardening, that was artfully frosted and served to him while he was on stage, at the night spot he played piano at.
-He had the staff bring him a knife, as he regaled the audience about his love for his dear sister and the cake that she had presented him with, and then, when the first blade failed to cut through his lovely cake, requested that a staff member get him a sharper one, blaming the knife's inadequacy for his lack of success.
-It took him several minutes, along with the sound of my mother's laughter, before he realized that his inability to cut the cake was not due to the first knife's dullness, but rather, his own that was causing the problem.
+My two brothers, for example, were each the recipients of uncooked eggs packed in their school lunches, which, when they attempted to remove the shells on what they believed were their hard-boiled eggs at school, left them with a little yolk on their faces.
+I myself, once had a lunch packed with sponge bread, very realistic in its design, that accompanied actual bologna and mustard... it proved very difficult to bite through.
+Then there was my uncle's surprise birthday sheet-cake made from a kneeling pad used for gardening, which was artfully frosted and served to him while he was onstage at the nightspot he played piano at.
+He had the staff bring him a knife, as he regaled the audience about his love for his dear sister and the beautiful cake that she had presented him with.
+When the first blade failed to cut through the cake he requested that a staff member get him a sharper one, while blaming the knife's inadequacy for his lack of success.
+It took several minutes and the sound of my mother's laughter, before he realized that his inability to cut the cake was not due to the first knife's dullness, but rather, his own that was causing the problem.

 Following in my mother's footsteps, my friend Anna and I once left a very realistic looking mouse inside the drawer of one of the teller cages at the bank where we were employed, to be discovered in the morning, by a teller who, unfortunately, did not enjoy the hilarity of our prank.
 If my memory serves me we were both reprimanded for this particular effort, although I believe the reprimand was accompanied by a smile and a wink, from our superior.
 Tellers' birthdays were also fertile ground for pulling gags, and one entered the bank with great trepidation, whenever ones birthday fell upon a workday.